covertool/covertool/README.md

 end
 ```

-If you need, then you can add `summary: true` to print summary on the standard output.
+If you need to, you can add `summary: true` to print a summary on standard output.
 Useful in CI tools that can extract total coverage from there.

+#### Mix umbrella project

+Make sure to add the `test_coverage: [tool: :covertool]` line to each application's mix file.
+Multiple coverage.xml files will be generated.
+You have to use a wildcard to add all of them at once, e.g.: `cobertura coberturaReportFile: 'apps/*/coverage.xml'`

 ## Screenshots